Persistent homology for low-complexity models: Overview of Persistent Homology

 \section{Overview of Persistent Homology}

-The persistence homology pipeline begins with a point cloud, associates to it a filtration of simplicial complexes, constructs a boundary matrix related to the simplicial filtration, and then computes the persistence barcodes from a matrix reduction.
+In persistent homology one usually begins with data interpreted as a point cloud, associates to it a filtration of simplicial complexes, constructs a boundary matrix related to the simplicial filtration, and then computes the persistence barcodes from a matrix reduction.
+These barcodes, or equivalently, the persistence diagrams, provide a topological summary of the data.
 We briefly review the part of the theory that is relevant to our purposes.
 There are many excellent references for the theory presented here, of which we would like to arbitrarily highlight~\cite{carlsson2009topology,edelsbrunner2010computational,oudot2015persistence}, the last of these being a good reference for both the module-theoretic perspective and as a survey of modern techniques and applications.
 For an overview of state-of-the-art software and a wealth of applications, see~\cite{otter2017roadmap}.